AndersCan/typed-web-workers/README.md

 Simply put, a TypedWorker is a wrapper for using a normal web worker.
 The benefit of using this wrapper is that it gives us typed inputs and outputs.
 Lets look at a small example to help illustrate this.

 ## Import
-We first need to import a `TypedWorker` into our file.
+We first need to import a `createWorker` into our file.
+(Optionally you can also include the worker interface `ITypedWorker`)

-`import { TypedWorker } from 'typed-web-workers'`
+`import { createWorker, ITypedWorker } from 'typed-web-workers'`

+Side-note: Some people dislike prefixing TS interfaces with an `I`.
+I Have opted to use it as it makes it explicit that this is an interface and not a class.

 ## Sum of two numbers
 ```javascript